Cognitive Behavioral Therapy (CBT) on Long Island

 Understanding CBT and Its Application in Addiction Treatment

 Dysfunctional assumptions: Dysfunctional assumptions stem from inaccurate and unhelpful core beliefs.
 They are inaccurate or unhelpful expectations about the future, the thoughts and behaviors of others, our chances of success, and so on.
-For example, if a person goes to a job interview with the expectation of being rejected, then her responses to interview questions will be half-hearted, poorly thought out, or otherwise not optimized for success.
+For example, if a person goes to a job interview expecting rejection, her responses to interview questions will be half-hearted, poorly thought out, or otherwise not optimized for success.
 If we assume others are having negative thoughts about us, we will treat them in accordance with those assumptions.
 CBT seeks to discover and replace or improve dysfunctional assumptions.

-All three of these things together create a perfect formula for relapse in a recovering substance abuse sufferer.
+All three of these things together create a perfect formula for relapse in a recovering from substance use disorder.
 For this reason, many professionals in the field consider CBT to be a key element in any complete addiction treatment regimen.

 Benefits of CBT in Addiction Treatment

-Cognitive behavioral therapy is known to be an effective treatment modality for a wide range of mild to moderate and even severe mental health issues.
-While it may be best known for its ability to treat anxiety, it is also well-documented as a successful means of treating addiction and issues related to substance abuse.
-By addressing patterns of thought and feeling that lead to recurring addictive behavior, CBT can diffuse internal and external triggers for relapse, or at least reduce the intensity of these triggers.
+Cognitive behavioral therapy is known to be an effective treatment modality for a wide range of mild to moderate and even severe mental illness issues such as obsessive-compulsive disorder (OCD), eating disorders, panic disorder, post-traumatic stress disorder, other form of phobias, cognitive distortions, schizophrenia and more.
+While it may be best known for its ability to treat anxiety disorder, it is also well-documented as a successful means of treating addiction and issues related to substance abuse.
+By addressing behavioral patterns of thought and feeling that lead to recurring addictive behavior, CBT can diffuse internal and external triggers for relapse or at least reduce the intensity of these triggers.

 In a wide range of studies, including data gathered from CBT use in treatment centers all over the world, cognitive behavioral therapy has been overwhelmingly proven to produce significantly higher rates of recovery in patients suffering from addiction and substance abuse issues.
 It is for this reason that CBT is counted among many “evidence-based” treatments for addiction.
 These studies date back as far as the early 1960s.
-Since that time, the effectiveness of CBT as a way of treating addiction, and as a complementary treatment to other methods of addiction treatment, has been thoroughly documented.
+Since that period of time, the effectiveness of CBT as a way of treating addiction and as a complementary treatment to other methods of addiction treatment has been thoroughly documented.